afarvardin/dauphine_tunis/PROJECT/README.md

 - The code should be runnable on my machine too!

 **The GitHub repository should contain**
-- Aside the code, contains a README to explain how the project is going to do
+- Aside from the code, in the README explain how the project is going to run, logic, etc.
 - The README has to have a screenshot from the visualization data